 Coaching courses can range from 1 week to 1 year.
 Many courses have a blended delivery.
 For example, a 6-month course but starting with a 6-day intensive face-to-face training.
 After these courses, there is still the practice time required.

-Coaching is more about practice and improving your skills and less about endless theory.
+Being a life coach is more about practice and improving your skills and less about endless theory.
 Think of it like public speaking.
 A good speaker is one that has spent 80% of their time on practice and 20% on theory (not someone that has spent an entire year studying the theory of speaking, then goes on to practice).

 Therefore, we believe the ideal life coaching course should run for 6 months in total with an initial 6 day LIVE intensive.
 We know there are many coaching companies out there that would happily keep you on a treadmill of multiple levels of coaching courses over many years (and many tens of thousands of dollars later) until you feel "ready" to coach, but we do not agree this is the best way to become a highly successful coach.